-Businesses often overlook that dealing with public sector officials at all levels are subject to a number of regulatory considerations that don’t apply to interactions in the private sector.
+Businesses often overlook that dealing with public-sector officials at all levels is subject to a number of regulatory considerations that do not apply to interactions in the private sector.
 These include lobbying registration requirements, conflict of interest considerations, special rules relating to procurement activity, special notification or adherence to procedural requirements, government advocacy considerations, and public disclosure of correspondence through access to information regimes.
 This program will explore federal, provincial and municipal laws relating to these matters.

 Blake, Cassels & Graydon LLP

 595 Burrard Street

 Mandatory Continuing Education

 This program has been accredited for 1 CPD Credit Hour with The Law Society of British Columbia.